daschaffert/LinVst/README.md

 The standalone window version works in Tracktion.

+LinVst-lx2.zip and LinVst-lx2embed.zip contain binaries.

+The pluginterfaces folder from the Steinberg vst sdk is needed for compiling.

+The x11-dev package is also needed for compiling.

 -----------

 The lsp vst plugins need the lsp-plugins-vst-core.so file copied to /usr/lib/vst for plugin scanning to be successful.